• Skip to primary navigation

 Buying New Pieces

-Now that the old has made way for the new, it’s time to discuss the art of acquiring new pieces.
-This isn’t a sprint; it’s a slow and intentional marathon.
+Now that the old has made way for the new, it’s time to discuss ways to buy new pieces.
+Don’t feel like you need a new wardrobe overnight, start building slowly.

 You can also use clothing rental to try out new things with less commitment or try a clothing styling service like Wantable to get some help figuring out your new style.